qbicsoftware/repowiz-cli/docs/prepareSubmission/prepare.md

 ### Use Case Description

-RepoWiz transforms the project data from the local database plugin into a flat metadata model (RepoWizProject and RepoWizSamples) and passes the data on to the repository plugin.
+RepoWiz transforms the project data from the local database plugin into a flat metadata model (RepoWizProject and RepoWizSamples).
+It also checks if the project is valid for the selected repository.

 ### Input:
 1. Project identifier